Savvy Dating 101: How to Enjoy First Dates

 Let's be clear.
 First dates are something we do to find out if we want to have a second date.
 No one needs to be talking about "the future" this early on.
 While it is true that serious questions must be asked at some point, the first date is NOT the time to probe into questions about a possible commitment.
 Asking questions about where the relationship is going, right away, is a sure-fire way to make the person you are dating do the famous MAGIC DISAPPEARING ACT!

 Poof!
 Now you see him; Now you don't.
 It's a remarkable act, when you think about it.
-The irony, however, is that most people fail to realize that they caused their dates to disappear!
+The irony, however, is that most people fail to realize how they made their dates to disappear!

 Two words: KILL JOY!!